cldf-datasets/liljegrenhindukush/doc/HKAT-About.md

 Forum for Language Initiatives (FLI), Pakistan.
 FLI is a non-governmental organization based in Islamabad.
-It was established in 2003 to promote the many indigenous languages in Pakistan’s mountainous northern region.
+It was established in 2003 to promote the many indigenous languages in Pakistan's mountainous northern region.
 It functions as a resource centre for the local communities, offering training and support in the area of mother-tongue education, language advocacy, literature development and language